Your ultimate source for

 Download your copy now

-Dun & Bradstreet Budget Manthan 2024: Impact Analysis
+Dun & Bradstreet Budget Manthan 2026: Impact Analysis

-The report presents a comprehensive impact analysis of the Union Budget 2024-25, which covers the overall macro-economy and around 21 major sectors with ratings assigned to them based on the likely impact of the announcements on each individual sector.
-This can be a useful guide for businesses and decision makers to plan their activities for the upcoming fiscal year.
+The report presents a comprehensive impact analysis of the Union Budget 2026-27, which covers the overall macro-economy and around 21 major sectors with ratings assigned to them based on the likely impact of the announcements on each individual sector.
+This can be a useful guide for businesses and decision makers to plan their activities for the current fiscal year.
 We sincerely hope you enjoy reading this report and find it informative and enriching.
 Download your copy now!

-What The Budget Manthan 2024: Impact Analysis Report Covers
+What The Budget Manthan 2026: Impact Analysis Report Covers

 Budget at a glance